matanew1/TODO-List/README.md

 ### 2 - Run NodeJS

-* Run the following two lines of code in terminal of this folder `server`.
+* Run the following three lines of code in terminal of this folder `server`.
 ```
 npm init
 npm install
-nodemon server
+npm start
 ```

 ### 3 - Enjoy